 Students are expected to enroll in a full load of courses at MIIS, totaling at least 12 MIIS credits.
 As the Middlebury and MIIS credit systems differ, conversion information can be found below for MIIS and Middlebury credits.
 Since the credit equivalent assigned to each course is a matter of policy, not assessment, students may not appeal the determinations of credit values.

 3 or 4 MIIS credits = 1 Midd credit*

-Weekend workshops may be taken for credit, however, all courses are individually evaluated to determine eligibility for undergraduate degree credit Many weekend workshops are offered only on a pass/fail basis.
-If pass/fail is the only available grade option for the course, the course may be considered for undergraduate degree credit and, if approved, will count as a non-standard grade (NSG).
-No courses taken at MIIS can be taken as a Pass/D/Fail option.
+Weekend workshops may be taken for credit, however, all courses are individually evaluated to determine eligibility for undergraduate degree credit.
+Many weekend workshops are offered only on a pass/fail basis.
+If a Middlebury student enrolls in a course where pass/fail is the only available grade option for the course, the course may be considered for undergraduate degree credit and, if approved, will count as a non-standard grade (NSG).
+Middlebury students cannot opt to take a course at MIIS using the Pass/D/Fail option.

 The Middlebury Institute, as a professionally focused graduate program, does not have on-campus housing.
 Students live off campus in residential Monterey.

 The MIIS Housing Guide is a comprehensive resource on finding housing, including the following:

 - Internet, Cable, and Telephone Services